MSUSEL/msusel-snort-network-quality/README.md

 * Test Case Two was created to test Snort’s SHA-256 hash-matching and signature-based detection capabilities.
 This test case is also modeled after a previous experiment with Snort which can be found [here](https://github.com/megansteinmasel/snort-malware-detection).

 ### Steps
+1. Create a Benign File
-1. Create a Python Web Server
+2. Create a Python Web Server
     * [Instructions](https://www.geeksforgeeks.org/network-programming-python-http-server/)
-    * Create an index.html file that contains a download button for the benign file
+    * Create an index.html file that contains a download button for the benign file.
-2. Put Networks in Promiscuous Mode
+3. Put Networks in Promiscuous Mode
     * `sudo ip link set dev enp0s31f6 promisc on`
     * `sudo ip link set dev lo promisc on`
-3. Start Packet Capture on Wireshark
+4. Start Packet Capture on Wireshark
-4. Spin Up Web Server
+5. Spin Up Web Server
     * Go to localhost: 8080
     * Press the download button to download the benign file
-5. Stop Packet Capture
+6. Stop Packet Capture
-6. Run Snort on Packet Capture
+7. Run Snort on Packet Capture
    * `sudo snort -c /usr/local/etc/snort/snort.lua -R /usr/local/etc/snort/local.rules -i lo -A alert_fast -k none -r wireshark-captures/download.pcapng`
      * This flag specifies that Snort should read network traffic data from a pcap file located at wireshark-captures/download.pcapng